 Secured loans: an asset, belonging to the borrower and of greater value than the loan, can be provided as security for the loan.
 Some businesses are comfortable providing a personal asset such as property as security, but increasingly business owners are keeping their personal assets out of the risk equation and using business assets, such as their outstanding invoices (receivables) or equipment, as security.
-If your client defaults on a secured loan, the lender can take possession of the asset to recover the debt.
+Start-ups, early stage, small and family businesses with a lack of demonstrable cash flow or profit and loss statements may feel property security is their only option to access the benefits of secured lending, without realising there are business assets they could use.